Our team

 [email protected]

 Since November 2013, Emmanuel Sandt-Duguay has been our Commercial Fisheries Liaison Coordinator, in collaboration with the Gespe’gewaq Mi’gmaq Resource Council (GMRC).
-His role is to increase participation in the fisheries management processes of the Mi’gmaq and Maliseet First Nations communities that are members of the MWIFMA, namely Gesgapegiag, Gespeg, and Wolastoqiyik Wahsipekuk; as well as those members of the GMRC, namely Listuguj, Eel River Bar and Pabineau.
+His role is to increase participation in the fisheries management processes of the Mi’gmaq and Maliseet First Nations communities that are members of the MMAFMA, namely Gesgapegiag, Gespeg, and Wolastoqiyik Wahsipekuk; as well as those members of the GMRC, namely Listuguj, Eel River Bar and Pabineau.

 Read more